 We hold a lunch group for people on campus interested in political economy theory.
 The details and schedule can be found here: Political Economy Theory Lunch

 SITE conference.
 For the past few years I have co-organized a conference on Political Economy theory as part of the Stanford University SITE program.
 We see this conference as sitting at the intersection of political economy and economic theory, a venue at which political economists can gather and discuss new and interesting theory and at which economic theorists can step into political economy.
 We look forward to this conference continuing annually every August.
-In 2023 the organizing committee will be Dana Foarta, Hulya Eraslan, Federica Izzo, Nina Bobkova, and myself.
 Please submit your best PE theory papers and attend the conference.

 Working Papers